16280-f25/HW10-AutonomousBot/README.md

 # Self Driving Turtlebot
 This project implements a vision-based steering angle prediction model for autonomous navigation using the TurtleBot platform. <br>
 It involves data collection via teleoperation, preprocessing of camera images, and training a PyTorch based regression model to predict steering commands from RGB images.
-The project has complicated procedures, please follow the read me and watch the workflow videos kept in the resource folder.
+The project has complicated procedures, please follow the read me and watch the workflow videos present in the resource folder.

 The model learns to predict the angular velocity (ω) command directly from the RGB image captured by the front camera of the TurtleBot.
 It serves as a foundation for end-to-end autonomous steering control in a ROS2 environment.